Skip to main content

 Example #2

-If ABC Company joined even later in the year, like 12/5, they would fall outside of the system's 30-day check (described above), which means they would not auto-renew and their membership benefits would stop on 12/31 of the current year.
+ABC Company joins even later in the year on 12/15.
+The system has stopped checking for renewals for this year because it's been months since renewals initially ran.
+The company will not auto-renew and their membership benefits would stop on 12/31 of the current year.
 In this case, an admin would need to manually renew the member.

 Did this answer your question?